Caige-Beuerlein/Explore-Data-Project-English-PL/README.md

 # Explore-Data-Project-English-PL
-This is an exploratory data project that I'm working on for my resume.
+This is an exploratory data project that I'm working on for my resume based on the 2020-2021 English Premier League Season.